 LinkedIn is a social networking platform for maintaining professional contacts.
 The company LinkedIn was founded in the United States in 2002 and has been a part of Microsoft since December 2016.
 In the fiscal year 2023, which ended on June 30, LinkedIn generated a revenue of around 15.15 billion US dollars (Harms, 2024 d).

 As of October 2023, the number of registered users in the European economic area stood at 249 million.
-Of these, about 22 million LinkedIn members were from Germany, Austria and Switzerland.
+Of these, about 22 million LinkedIn members were from Germany, Austria, and Switzerland.
 LinkedIn recorded around 269 million registered users in the Asia-Pacific region.
 In October 2023, the United States had the highest number of registered LinkedIn members.

-From a business perspective, the platform plays a central role: as of January 2023, about two-thirds of surveyed marketing professionals used LinkedIn.
-In the Business-to-business sector, there is a strong trend toward increasing presence on the platform.
+From a business perspective, the platform plays a central role: As of January 2023, about two-thirds of surveyed marketing professionals used LinkedIn.
+In the business-to-business sector, there is a strong trend toward increasing presence on the platform.

-In Germany, LinkedIn competes with the online business network Xing which belongs to New Work SE.
-According to a survey, LinkedIn is slightly more popular in Germany than Xing: while 15 percent of respondents said they regularly use LinkedIn, seven percent reported regular use of Xing (Harms, 2024d).
-At the end of 2022, the number of XING members in Germany, Austria and Switzerland was 21.52 million.
-New Work SE, the company behind XING, achieved a revenue of around 313 million euros in the fiscal year 2022 (Harms, 2024d).
+In Germany, LinkedIn competes with the online business network Xing, which belongs to New Work SE.
+According to a survey, LinkedIn is slightly more popular in Germany than Xing: While 15 percent of respondents said they regularly use LinkedIn, 7 percent reported regular use of Xing (Harms, 2024d).
+At the end of 2022, the number of Xing members in Germany, Austria, and Switzerland was 21.52 million.
+New Work SE, the company behind Xing, achieved a revenue of around 313 million euros in the fiscal year 2022 (Harms, 2024d).

-Self-Check-Questions
+Self-Check Questions

-Q: What is the second-largest social-media-platform in 2023?
+1. What was the second-largest social media platform in 2023?

-Facebook (Wrong)
+Facebook

-YouTube (Right)
+YouTube

-WhatsApp (Wrong)
+WhatsApp

-Instagram (Wrong)
+Instagram

-4.2 Social Media as a Private Person
+4.2 Social Media as a Private Individual

 The possibilities of social media allow companies and consumers alike to create and share content and reach a large audience.
-Individuals that reach a large audience are called social media celebrities, also known as “influencers”.
-According to Kolo (2022), influencers are individuals, “mostly not known from other contexts outside social media that pursue an explicit business model by producing their own transmedia content with high relevance to advertisers reaching millions of (at least so far) predominantly young users” (Kolo, 2022, p.17).
+Individuals that reach a large audience are called social media celebrities, also known as “influencers.”
+According to Kolo (2022), influencers are individuals “mostly not known from other contexts outside social media that pursue an explicit business model by producing their own transmedia content with high relevance to advertisers reaching millions of (at least so far) predominantly young users” (Kolo, 2022, p.17).

-Influencers act as media entrepreneurs in two sided markets.
+Influencers act as media entrepreneurs in two-sided markets.
 They create content for their consumers (i.e., followers).
-A social media- platform connects followers and advertising companies.
+A social media platform connects followers and advertising companies.

-There are different revenue models to generate income via social media platforms.
+There are different revenue models for generating income via social media platforms.
 We follow Gaenssle and Budzinski’s (2023) general overview of revenue models:

-Types of platform internal payments:
+Types of platform-internal payments

-Advertising revenue: Social media platforms place ads before and after the content of social media influencers who are then paid per view or click, i.e., another user has watched the video or clicked on the ad (Gaenssle & Budzinski, 2023)
+Advertising revenue.
+Social media platforms place ads before and after the content of social media influencers, who are then paid per view or click – i.e., another user has watched the video or clicked on the ad (Gaenssle & Budzinski, 2023).

-It is also possible to directly send money to social media influencers (i.e., tip them) (Gaenssle & Budzinski, 2023)
+It is also possible to directly send money to social media influencers (i.e., tip them) (Gaenssle & Budzinski, 2023).

 Social media influencers can implement a paywall, i.e., consumers need to pay either per view or via a flat rate.
-A flate rate implies that consumers pay a certain amount (usually per month) and can access unlimited content.
+A flat rate implies that consumers pay a certain amount (usually per month) and can access unlimited content.

 Types of external payments